-The best way to do this is through a combination of keeping active, eating well and looking after our mental health.
+The best way to do this is through a combination of keeping active, eating well and looking after mental health.

 Staying active at home